ministryofjustice/prepare-a-case-for-sentence-design-history/app/posts/2023-03-24-resulting-workflow.md

   }
 }) }}

-You’ll also notice the button text has changed between the versions from Mark as done to Move to resulted.
+You'll also notice the button text has changed between the versions from Mark as done to Move to resulted.
 It was felt that this was a clearer indication of what selecting that button would do - especially after 1 research participant mistakenly thought the first version meant someone called Mark had completed the case.

 ### The court journey officer journey